 - Availability to attend a 2 hour Pre-Placement Workshop which prepares you for industry placements.

-You are encouraged to make use of the DeakinTALENT website including available one-on-one sessions to develop your resume/CV before applying.
+You are encouraged to make use of the DeakinTALENT website including workshops to develop your resume/CV before applying.

 How to apply

 If you are eligible to apply for the Postgraduate Engineering Internship:

 - You need to ensure you have enrolled in an elective unit for the trimester in which you wish to undertake the internship.

 - You will be able to withdraw from this elective unit and enrol in SEL703 once your internship has been approved.